Campino (singer): Biography

-Campino was born in Düsseldorf and is a descendant of the Frege family who owned the Fregehaus (Frege House) in Leipzig.
+Campino was born on 22 June in Düsseldorf and is a descendant of the Frege family who owned the Fregehaus (Frege House) in Leipzig.
 His grandfather Ludwig Frege was the president of the Federal Administrative Court of Germany.
 He grew up as the son of a judge and a teacher.
 His mother was English, and raised her children to be bilingual.
-He has five siblings including his older brother John, who introduced him to punk music.
+He has five siblings including his older brother John, who introduced him to punk rock.
+His grandfather John Edmondson Whittaker was a Labour Party politician and Member of Parliament for Heywood and Radcliffe.

 At the age of two he moved with his parents to Mettmann, near Düsseldorf, Germany.
 Campino went to the Humboldt-Gymnasium secondary school in Düsseldorf.
 He had to repeat two school years, which put him in a class with Michael Breitkopf, with whom he founded Die Toten Hosen.
 Both finished secondary school in 1983.
 Campino did eight months military service in the Bundeswehr while his application for recognition as a conscientious objector was being processed, after which he was transferred to alternative civilian service within a psychiatric ward in Düsseldorf, together with friend Michael Breitkopf.
 From 1978 to 1982 he was the singer for the band ZK, and later founded Die Toten Hosen with Andreas von Holst, Michael Breitkopf, Andreas Meurer, Trini Trimpop and Walter November.
 In their early years Die Toten Hosen are said to have played at small gatherings for just a crate of beer.

-He and the other band members are fans of soccer club Fortuna Düsseldorf.
+He and the other band members are fans of football club Fortuna Düsseldorf.
 The band sponsored the team between 2001 and 2003.
-Campino also follows Liverpool F.C. and broke his foot when kicking a garbage can in frustration at a Liverpool loss.
+Campino also follows Liverpool F.C. and once broke his foot when kicking a garbage can in frustration at a Liverpool loss.
 The band frequently sponsor social projects, which have included helping kids with homework, campaigning against racism in sport and helping asylum seekers afford legal representation.
 Campino has a son with German actress Karina Krawczyk.